WeatherLab/fsodoc/source/general/cli.rst

 Why run via the command-line?
 =============================

-There are many reasons for running CodeIgniter from the command-line, but they are not always obvious.
+There are many reasons for running FSO from the command-line, but they are not always obvious.

 -  Run your cron-jobs without needing to use *wget* or *curl*.